 Alison Mulholland holds a Bachelor of Science (Honours) in Biochemistry form Edinburgh University and a Postgraduate Certificate of Education in Biology and General Science from Strathclyde University in Glasgow.
 She taught science in a range of schools in Scotland before moving to Norway.
 While in Scotland she contributed to the development of a variety of national resources including producing teacher support materials for the Higher Human Biology course.
 She has also trained as a ski leader and enjoys outdoor activities.

 Hege Myhre has a background in journalism and performing arts before she decided that teaching was her dedication.
 She holds a Cand Mag+ and PPU (practical pedagogical training) from the University of Oslo, and studied mountaineering at Høyskolen i Buskerud.
-She is currently pursuing an IBTA Master of Arts in International Education at the University of Bath.
+She also holds an IBTA Master of Arts in International Education at the University of Bath, with additional completion of IBEC level 1 and advanced level 2.
 Hege has worked with project management in a wide range of curriculum areas within different educational systems, and in connection with companies and business communities.
-Hege has spent the last twelve years at KIS, developing a drive for IB MYP excellence as well as a solid founding for the IB Continuum.
-She is an acting IB consultant and Team Leader for CIS/IB Synchronized visits for the IB Global Centre in The Hague, as well as a sitting member of the executive committee for FRI (Forum for Friskoler) in Norway.
+Hege has been at KIS since 2005, developing a drive for IB MYP excellence as well as a solid founding for the IB Continuum.
+She is a certified IB consultant and IB site visitor, in addition to IB Chair of CIS/IB Synchronized visits for the IB Global Centre.
+Hege is also a sitting member of the executive committee for FRI (Forum for Friskoler) in Norway.

 Kjersti Vanessa Weeden is one of the teachers who have been to KIS for a longer period of time.
 She is currently the Head and Coordinator in MYP as well as teaching science for MYPA.
 Kjersti Vanessa Weeden has a background degree in Chemistry from Høyskolen i Sør-Trøndelag with an addition of sociology from the University in Oslo and pedagogy from Høyskolen i Telemark.
 Before coming to KIS, she worked as a project planner in the electronics industry in Kongsberg and then teaching maths, science and humanities at Kongsberg Videregående Skole.
 Since working at KIS, Kjersti has been the science teacher, technology teacher and subject area leader before becoming the Head and Coordinator two years ago.